Dierme/latent-gan/README.md

 Dependencies
 ------------
 This model uses the heteroencoder available as a package from [4], which is to be available soon.
+The heteroencoder further requires [This package](https://github.com/EBjerrum/molvecgen) to run properly on the ChEMBL model.

 General Usage Instructions